 - Process all procurement through a single, streamlined payment portal

-A procurement team should be tasked with managing and controlling tail spend.
-But the ability to do that is hampered if you do not avail yourself of automation technology.
+Additionally, a procurement team should be tasked with managing and controlling tail spend.
+But the ability to do that is hampered if you do not adopt automation technology.
 Automation addresses an organization’s inability to capture and quantify the multitude of purchases that are made every day, both direct and indirect.
 Companies can waste hundreds of thousands to millions of dollars annually on uncontrolled tail spend; however, work stream-specific automation solutions can reduce noncompliant purchases by up to 90 percent.

-Visibility, accuracy, control: in the end, it all boils down to dollars and cents.
-And those dollar figures are impressive when you implement automated, paperless processes and well-negotiated contracts.
+In the end, it all boils down to dollars and cents, and when you adopt a strategic sourcing process that includes paperless processes and well-negotiated contracts, the potential savings are impressive.
 The Hackett Group estimates that by managing tail spend better, companies can realize an average savings of 7.1 percent.
-Even a five percent savings on tail spend can be the equivalent of a 10 percent increase in net profit.
-It’s time to gain control over your tail spend.
-This is one tail that you don’t want wagging your company’s profits.
+Even a 5 percent savings on tail spend can be the equivalent of a 10 percent increase in net profit, and who doesn’t want that?